- Overdraft Protection

-CB Access from Customers has many built-in security features to ensure your account information is protected.
+CB Mobile Access from Customers has many built-in security features to ensure your account information is protected.
 These security features include authentication checks via strong passwords before access to account information is granted.
-Mobile Banking requires "128-bit" encryption technology for all communications.
+Mobile Banking requires "256-bit" encryption technology for all communications.
 Personal or financial information is retrieved only when requested and is not stored on your phone - information is not at risk if your phone is ever lost or stolen.

-Should you receive any type of unsolicited requests supposedly from Customers Bank asking for your personal information please contact your local branch or call Customer Service at 1-866-476-2265 immediately.
+Should you receive any type of requests supposedly from Customers Bank asking for your personal information please contact your local branch or call Customer Service at 1-866-476-2265 immediately.

 Here are a few tips to help you safeguard your money and personal information.

 Never respond to requests for personal or account information online or over the phone.
 When your social security number is requested as an identifier, ask if you can provide alternate information.
 Watch out for convincing imitations of banks, card companies, charities and government agencies.
 Use legitimate sources of contact information to verify requests for information; such as your financial institution's official website or the telephone number listed on statements.

 Stay Up to Date

 Install anti-virus software on your computer and keep it updated.
 Use the latest version of your web browser.
 Install security patches and software updates as soon as they are ready to install.